UNHSAILLab/rl_for_theranostics/README.md

 For more comprehensive insights into our project's scope and methodologies, please visit our detailed portfolio page at the SAIL Lab:
 [Data-Driven Modeling and Decision Support for Personalized Precision Oncology](https://sail-lab.org/portfolio/data-driven-modeling-and-decision-support-for-personalized-precision-oncology/)

-## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Contributing
-We welcome contributions from the community.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

-## Acknowledgments
-- Team members
-- Collaborators
-- Funding agencies

----

 We hope this repository will aid researchers and practitioners in the field of oncology to develop more precise and personalized treatment strategies.